-Gina routinely counsels companies in diverse industries in all aspects of employment matters, including litigation and litigation management, wage and hour audits, harassment and other business training, traditional employee/management relations, and general matters affecting the employment relationship.
+Gina counsels companies in diverse industries in all aspects of employment matters, including litigation and litigation management, wage and hour audits, harassment and other business training, traditional employee/management relations and general matters affecting the employment relationship.

 Gina is a member of the Labor and Employment Law Section of Buchanan Ingersoll & Rooney and a member of the firm's Board of Directors.

-She brings a unique multi-perspective to labor and employment issues with close to 30 years of experience in government, corporate and private practice, which includes serving as an attorney for the U.S. Department of Labor and as legal counsel/manager of employee relations for Harrah's Hotel and Casino in Atlantic City, New Jersey.
-Gina has a very personal knowledge of the gaming industry, having worked for casinos in both Atlantic City, New Jersey, and Las Vegas, Nevada, where Gina resided for more than six years.
+She brings a unique multi-perspective to labor and employment issues with more than 35 years of experience in government, corporate and private practice, which includes serving as an attorney for the U.S. Department of Labor and as legal counsel/manager of employee relations for Harrah's Hotel and Casino in Atlantic City, N.J.
+Gina has a very personal knowledge of the gaming industry, having worked for casinos in both Atlantic City and Las Vegas, where Gina resided for more than six years.

-Primarily, Gina assists clients in making decisions that address day-to-day human resource activities, with an emphasis on risk management to prevent or avoid costly litigation.
+Gina focuses on assisting clients to make legal, business and practical decisions that emphasize cost-effectiveness and risk management.
 As a former attorney for the U.S. Department of Labor, Gina is particularly adept at resolving issues related to the misclassification of overtime eligible employees.
-In addition, she routinely counsels high level executives, front-line managers and human resources professionals in diverse industries all with the goal of litigation risk reduction.
-Gina also helps client companies establish an effective and productive pro-employee culture, including achieving successful union-management relationships.
-She frequently is retained to conduct training seminars for clients and their staff on how to identify specific employment-related issues and understand and control the legal risks, and to handle government investigations.
+In addition, she counsels high-level executives, front-line managers and human resources professionals in diverse industries, all with the goal of litigation risk and cost reduction.
+Gina also helps client companies establish an effective and productive pro-employee culture, including achieving effective union-management relationships.
+She frequently is retained to conduct training for specific employment-related issues to help control legal risks and handle government investigations.
 She also is frequently retained to act in the capacity of general counsel to assist both in-house counsel and mid-level companies manage litigation and litigation risks and costs.